coderigo/docker-ipoptr/README.md

 ## Get into it

-Now travel to the IP address reported by `echo $DOCKERHOST`, log in with the username `simoner` and password `boom` and begin developing.
+Now travel to the IP address reported by `echo $DOCKERHOST` or `boot2docker ip`, log in with the username `simoner` and password `boom` and begin developing.
 Your scripts (which you'll version control with git, right?) within R studio will be available by setting your working directory to `setwd("/my-r-code")`, even after killing the container.

 ## Example.